MiniHacks/geese/README.md

 This is a boilerplate that we often use for our hackathons.
 Feel free to use this however you wish!

-Please make any PRs for anything you would like to add.
+No need to credit us if you use this for your own projects, but please make any PRs for any improvements :P

 Run this with the [GitHub CLI](https://cli.github.com/) and [Docker Compose](https://docs.docker.com/compose/):
 ```bash